-The Wolfson Foundation is happy to announce three postgraduate research awards in the humanities – these will be for three areas in history, literature and languages for the 2021/20 academic year.
-The studentships are only UK/EU applicants are eligible.
+The Wolfson Foundation is happy to announce three postgraduate research awards in the humanities – these will be for three areas in history, literature and languages for the 2019/20 academic year.
+Scholarships are only UK/EU applicants are eligible.

 UCL is London’s leading multidisciplinary university, with more than 13,000 staff and 38,000 students from 150 different countries.
 Founded in 1826 in the heart of London, UCL was the first university in England to welcome students of any religion and the first to welcome women on equal terms with men.